Khoa-bit/IUGen/README.md

 ---

-IUGen is a modern, user-friendly website for generating schedules that assists with the IU semester registration.
+IUGen is a modern, user-friendly script for generating schedules that assists with the IU semester registration.

 ---
 ## Installation